Mario Amaya

 Mario Amaya (October 6, 1933 – June 29, 1986) was an American art critic, museum director and magazine editor, and (1972–1976) director of the New York Cultural Center and (1976–1979) the Chrysler Museum of Art in Norfolk, Virginia.
 He was also (1969–1972) the chief curator of the Art Gallery of Ontario and the founding editor of London's Art and Artists magazine.
 He studied Art Nouveau for 35 years, for some of this time under the teaching of the artist Mark Rothko.

 Background

 Mario Anthony Amaya was born in Brooklyn in 1933.
 After graduating from Brooklyn College in 1958, he travelled to England and was from 1962 to 1968 the assistant editor of the Royal Opera House magazine About the House.
-While still in England he was (from 1965–1968) the (founding) editor of Art and Artists magazine.
+While still in England he was (from 1965 to 1968) the (founding) editor of Art and Artists magazine.

 Shooting

 On June 3, 1968, Amaya was in Andy Warhol's office when radical feminist Valerie Solanas opened fire and shot both him and Warhol.
 Amaya, 34 at the time, was discharged from hospital after receiving treatment of bullet grazes on his back.